 Director of Arts & Culture

 Jennifer Erickson has worked at MAPC since 2009.
-She leads MAPC’s Arts & Culture Division and specializes in community planning, visioning and strategy development with expertise in creative community development and cultural planning.
+She leads MAPC’s Arts & Culture Department and specializes in community planning, visioning and strategy development with expertise in creative community development and cultural planning.
 As Arts & Culture Director, she leads a team of cultural planning, creative placemaking, and public art experts that is engaging in research, planning, and policy work to facilitate a more vibrant, livable, and inclusive metropolitan Boston region.

 Prior to establishing the Division, she managed MAPC’s Technical Assistance Program and served as a regional planner in the Land Use Department, where she staffed over 20 interdisciplinary municipal and regional planning projects in the areas of community visioning, neighborhood planning, housing, economic development, transit-oriented development, and arts and culture.
 Her planning work been recognized with awards from the American Planning Association (APA) Massachusetts Chapter.
 Ms. Erickson wrote and produced the MAPC Arts & Planning Toolkit, which won an APA Outstanding Planning Project Award in 2016 and managed and produced the Salem Point Neighborhood Vision and Action Plan, which won an APA Social Advocacy and Public Engagement Award in 2013.